 Gap insurance prevents just that – by having gap insurance, you will get a larger percentage of the original value of your vehicle back when the insurance company pays out your claim.

-Usually, most people do not get this insurance because of the large amount of premiums they have to shelve out.
-However, lien-holders always purchase this sort of insurance – which is why insuring your leased vehicle might be a big headache for you.
+Usually, most people do not get this insurance because of the high premiums they have to pay.
+However, lienholders always purchase this sort of insurance – which is why insuring your leased vehicle might be a big headache for you.

 For leased vehicles, there might be a grey area in terms of who is supposed to pay for the insurance.
-Most lien-holders will pay for the premiums themselves, and reflect the extra charges in the price of leasing the vehicle out to you.
-Other times, you will have to settle premium from insuring your leased vehicle yourself.
-The bottom line is this: check with your lien-holder before you do anything.
+Most lienholders will pay for the premiums themselves, and reflect the extra charges in the price of leasing the vehicle out to you.
+Other times, you will have to settle the insurance bill for your leased vehicle yourself.
+The bottom line is this: check with your lienholder before you do anything.
 If you are still not sure, give your auto insurance agent a call and check with him or her.
-When it comes to lease vehicles and all the financial headache that could be involved, it’s always better to be safe than sorry!
+When it comes to leasing vehicles and all the financial headaches that could be involved, it’s always better to be safe than sorry!